Beavertail Lighthouse: History

 Records of the town of Jamestown from 1712 make reference to a beacon, and they mention a watch house in 1705.
 A wooden tower was built in 1749 (attributed to architect Peter Harrison), and the light became the third lighthouse established in the Thirteen Colonies, known at the time as "Newport Light".
 A fire was lit at the top of the tower, as was common for the time.
 Four years later, it burned down and was replaced by a stone tower.

 British sailors retreating from Newport near the end of the American Revolutionary War left a trail of destruction behind them in 1779.
 This included burning the lighthouse and removing the optics, which left the light dark for the rest of the war.

 In 1856, the tower was replaced with the current tower, made of granite which is 10 ft square and 64 ft from ground to beacon.
-A 3rd order Fresnel lens was placed in service, and it was the site of numerous fog-signal tests over the next 40 years under the supervision of the United States Lighthouse board.
+A 3rd order Fresnel lens was placed in service, and it was the site of numerous fog-signal tests over the next 40 years under the supervision of the United States Lighthouse Board.
 In 1898, quarters were added to the keeper's house for an assistant keeper; the assistant helped with fog-signaling, among other things.

 The whistle house was destroyed during the 1938 hurricane, revealing the original base for the 1749 structure which sits 100 ft from the current tower.
-Whale Rock can be seen a few miles southwest of Beavertail point.
-Whale Rock Lighthouse and its keeper Walter Eberle were swept into the waters of Narragansett bay during the hurricane of 1938; Eberle's body was never recovered.
+Whale Rock can be seen a few miles southwest of Beavertail Point.
+Whale Rock Lighthouse and its keeper Walter Eberle were swept into the waters of Narragansett Bay during the hurricane of 1938; Eberle's body was never recovered.

 In 1939, the US Coast Guard took command of all lighthouses and navigational aids, and in 1989 Beavertail light was automated as part of a program by the Coast Guard.
 The building was restored and opened to the public in 1989, following a joint effort by the US Coast Guard, Rhode Island Parks Management, the Rhode Island Department of Environmental Management, and the town of Jamestown.
-In 1993, Beavertail Lighthouse Museum Association (BLMA) was established to oversee the operations of the Beavertail Lighthouse Museum, which is located in the assistant keeper's house.
+In 1993, the Beavertail Lighthouse Museum Association (BLMA) was established to oversee the operations of the Beavertail Lighthouse Museum, which is located in the assistant keeper's house.
 The museum includes a Fresnel lens and the history of many Rhode Island lighthouses.